 What Data Does an ELD Record?

-Electronic Logging Devices (ELDs) serve as a pivotal instrument in capturing a comprehensive array of data points to ensure compliance, enhance safety, and optimize operations within the trucking industry.
+Electronic Logging Devices serve as a pivotal instrument in capturing a comprehensive array of data points to ensure compliance, enhance safety, and optimize operations within the industry.
 Some of these data points include:

-• Engine Status and Vehicle Movement: ELDs synchronize with the vehicle’s engine and capture data about engine status, vehicle motion, and miles driven.
+- Engine Status and Vehicle Movement: ELDs synchronize with the vehicle’s engine and capture data about engine status, vehicle motion, and miles driven.
 This information helps assess the vehicle’s performance and usage patterns.

-• Driver Identification: ELDs link specific activities and recorded data points to the corresponding driver’s identification for accountability and transparency in tracking individual drivers’ activities and compliance with HOS regulations.
+- Driver Identification: ELDs link specific activities and recorded data points to the corresponding driver’s identification for accountability and transparency in tracking individual drivers’ activities and compliance with HOS regulations.

-• Location Information: Most ELDs offer GPS technology, enabling accurate geolocation services.
-This capability helps track the vehicle’s position, for precise location information, route histories, and route optimization for timely deliveries, and enhanced logistics management.
+- Location Information:Â Most ELDs offer GPS technology, enabling accurate geolocation services.
+This capability helps track the vehicle’s position for precise location information, route histories, and route optimization for timely deliveries and enhanced logistics management.

-• Vehicle Diagnostic Information: Some advanced ELD systems also offer vehicle diagnostics to monitor engine performance and identify potential issues.
-This data includes fuel consumption statistics, engine faults, maintenance schedules, and more.
+- Vehicle Diagnostic Information:Â Some advanced ELD systems also offer vehicle diagnostics to monitor engine performance and identify potential issues.
+This data includes fuel consumption statistics, engine faults, and maintenance schedules.

 How Much Do ELDs Cost?